�5m to help flood affected businesses in Leeds City Region

 The Business Flood Recovery Fund will operate under the same guidelines as the existing LEP grant funding scheme currently supporting SMEs to grow in Leeds City Region.
 To be eligible for funding, businesses must be an SME and from one of the LEP’s priority sectors; manufacturing, food and drink, low carbon and environmental, financial and professional services, health and life sciences and digital and creative - although discretion will apply.

-The Business Flood Recovery Fund application form will be available from the LEP next week and via local authority growth managers across the region.
+The Business Flood Recovery Fund application form will be available from the LEP growth service next week and via local authority growth managers across the region.
 The LEP has a package of support available to businesses looking to grow and find support to help them realise their full potential.
 Support for business grants and loans, skills advice, apprenticeships and export are all available through the LEP and businesses are encouraged to get in touch by calling 0113 348 1818 or emailing firstname.lastname@example.org to find out more.

 Further information about the support available to flood affected businesses can be found at www.the-lep.com/floodsupport.

-By supporting the Business Flood Recovery Fund, West Yorkshire Combined Authority is building on the existing support provided by government and local authorities of up to £7,500 that has been made available to SMEs in Bradford, Calderdale, Kirklees, Leeds, Wakefield, York and North Yorkshire to help companies with the immediate clean-up effort and flood resilience.
+By supporting the Business Flood Recovery Fund, West Yorkshire Combined Authority is building on the existing support provided by government of up to £7,500 that has been made available to SMEs in Bradford, Calderdale, Kirklees, Leeds, Wakefield, York and North Yorkshire to help companies with the immediate clean-up effort and flood resilience.